 Why a Business Should Accept ACH Payments

-ACH transactions come with several benefits: they’re fast, flexible, and often far less expensive than accepting credit or debit cards.
+For businesses, one of the most convenient and cost-effective ways to accept payments is through ACH transactions.
+ACH transactions come with several benefits for both customers and business owners: they’re fast, flexible, and often less expensive than accepting credit or debit cards.
 Here are three major benefits:

 Setting up ACH payments is fairly straightforward.
-Here’s what you need to do:
+Here are the steps.

 - Open a merchant account with PaySimple.
 If you’re not sure how merchant accounts work or want to learn more, check out the top questions to ask when opening a merchant account.

 - Ask customers to sign an ACH authorization form.
-(You can use this simple template).
+(You can use this simple ACH authorization form template).